restlessminded/dokuwiki-plugin-spreadout/README.md

-dokuwiki-plugin-spreadout
+# dokuwiki-plugin-spreadout

-Allow for two spaces between sentences if the user types two spaces.
+A simple plugin that allows for two spaces between content sentences if the user types two spaces rather than one.